henri/spb/README.md

           ```

    - <b>MacOS</b>
+       - Dependiences will provide additional tools which will improve the way SPB works (they are not needed).
+       - The default macOS install has everything required to make SPB work apart from a [supported browser](https://github.com/henri/spb/blob/main/README.md#sunrise-browser-support).
        - Brew or MacPorts are the recommend approaches to managing SPB dependencies on MacOS
            - MacOS pacakge managers
                - [Brew](https://brew.sh)